smsharmadevops/ansible-feb-2023/Day2/README.md

 </html>
 ```

-## Assignment - Write a Playbook that install apache tomcat webserver on Ubuntu and CentOS
+## Assignment - Write a Playbook that installs apache tomcat webserver, configure the web root folder and deploy custom web page on Ubuntu and CentOS

 Note
 1. Delete the existing containers and recreate new containers